History of the General Membership Meeting

 Here is a brief look at notable developments through the history of the General Membership Meeting.

 - The first GMM was held in October 1959 at the Hotel Savoy-Hilton in New York City.
 New York Governor Nelson Rockefeller spoke, telling the crowd that “the pioneering which you have done so effectively in this country is making it possible for the small investors, the men and women with small savings, to stay abreast of the growth of the economic life of this country…[and] is now finding a pattern and an adaptation in other parts of the world.”
 In 1959, there were about 160 funds with $17 billion in assets.

 - In 1965, the seventh GMM attracted a record 355 people, including “members, their wives, representatives of federal and state regulatory agencies,” and others.
 Vice President Hubert Humphrey was the keynote speaker.

 - In 1971, the GMM moved to Washington, DC.
-The first meeting in the capital featured a speech by Caspar Weinberger, who was Deputy Director of the White House Office of Management and Budget in the Nixon Administration.
-Russell Train, Chairman of the newly created White House Council on Environmental Quality, also spoke, signifying the birth and the importance of modern environmentalism.
+The first meeting in the capital featured a speech by Caspar Weinberger, who was deputy director of the White House Office of Management and Budget in the Nixon Administration.
+Russell Train, chairman of the newly created White House Council on Environmental Quality, also spoke, signifying the birth and the importance of modern environmentalism.

-- Attendees at the 1987 GMM were introduced to ICI’s new, computerized Fund User Network and Delivery System (FUNDS), which gave members access to portions of ICI’s statistical database and offered “limited electronic mail capabilities.”
+- Attendees of the 1987 GMM were introduced to ICI’s new, computerized Fund User Network and Delivery System (FUNDS), which gave members access to portions of ICI’s statistical database and offered “limited electronic mail capabilities.”